 Andrea is a Registered Dietician and an easy person to have a candid conversation with.
 Clients report feeling like they are with a trusted friend in the way that she listens, supports, and develops individualized plans to promote a healthy relationship with food and the body.
 She has the ability to provide more structure for clients to manage deeper challenges with food and interacts often with medical personnel.

-Becky comes to Family Resilience Group with 20+ years experience in helping both women and men heal the wounds of relational trauma that occur in-utero and beyond.
-She is a warm, connected soul with a keen sense of understanding.
-She holds a passion for transforming trauma.
-Becky is schooled in both Somatic Experiencing and Therapeutic Touch.
+Becky comes to Family Resilience Group with 20+ years of experience in helping adults, teens, and couples heal the wounds of relational trauma that occur in-utero and beyond.
+Becky is deeply trained in both Somatic Experiencing and Therapeutic Touch.
+Becky is a member of The International Society for the Study of Trauma and Dissociation.
+She brings both training and experience in working with Complex PTSD, Sexual Trauma and Dissociative Disorders, especially with traditionally marginalized populations.

 Devon Spencer, LMFT, comes to FRG with a decade of experience in the fields of psychology and mental health.
 After her MS from Northwestern, Devon has continued her learning over the years, earning certification in Dynamic Attachment Repatterning experience (DARe), a somatic method for transforming relational trauma.
 She is also working towards her credential in Somatic Experiencing.
 Devon will be working with adults, couples, families and teens.
 She also can bring her strong spirituality and faith to bear on her work if that fits your needs.